 Oxygen deprivation as a birth injury

-When a baby does not get enough oxygen during and immediately following birth, it's called hypoxia.
+When a baby does not get enough oxygen during and immediately following labor and birth, it is called hypoxia.
 Hypoxia deprives the brain and body of the oxygen they need to properly function.
 This can cause a range of birth injuries, including cerebral palsy and death.
 Common causes of hypoxia include:

 - Cord problems, such as a damaged cord, or a cord with damaged blood vessels.